Updated: February 6, 2026

 Independent living communities

-Alongside independent living communities, you will find specific retirement homes catering to a range of needs, such as:
+Alongside independent living communities, you will find specific senior homes catering to a range of needs, such as:

-- Memory care facilities for those with Alzheimer’s or dementia
+- Memory care facilities and dementia units for those with Alzheimer’s or dementia

 - Rehabilitation services

-- Homes with nursing facilities providing 24/7 medical care
+- Nursing homes with facilities providing 24/7 medical care

 - Skilled nursing care for those with more complex health needs